vmware-tanzu/community-edition/cli/cmd/plugin/conformance/README.md

 tanzu conformance results $results
 ```

 You may entirely remove Sonobuoy from the cluster once you are done.
-This will remove the `sonobuoy` namespace and everything within it
+This will remove the `sonobuoy` namespace and everything within it.

 ```sh
 tanzu conformance delete --wait
 ```

-You can find out more about Sonobuoy's capabilities at the [Sonobuoy documentation](https://sonobuoy.io/docs/), and more about conformance testing from the [Cloud Native Computing Foundation's conformance repo](https://github.com/cncf/k8s-conformance#certified-kubernetes) and [the Kubernetes conformance tests](https://github.com/kubernetes/kubernetes/tree/master/test/conformance).
+You can find out more about Sonobuoy's capabilities in the [Sonobuoy documentation](https://sonobuoy.io/docs/), and more about conformance testing from the [Cloud Native Computing Foundation's conformance repo](https://github.com/cncf/k8s-conformance#certified-kubernetes) and [the Kubernetes conformance tests](https://github.com/kubernetes/kubernetes/tree/master/test/conformance).

 ## Special Considerations